zainabed/zainabed-blog/content/tutorials/spring-log4j2-rolling-file/index.md

 ---

 ## Introduction
-Your Spring Boot application can log information or errors into a file which is very convenient for develpoment or testing.

-But if you apply same strategy for production enviorment then single log file will grow over the time and it is hard to manage it.
+Spring Boot applications can save informative messages or application errors to a file.
+This functionality allows you to monitor the application's health and take necessary action when problems arise.

+Logging all of this information to a single file, on the other hand, will cause the file to expand in size, which would be a nightmare if the file size rose to MB or GB and you wanted to trace a specific exception throughout the whole log file.

-Therefore each logging libarary provide feature to distribute application logs into n-number of files.
+Therefore, each logging library provides a feature to distribute application logs into an n-number of files.
-And in this tutorial we will check about such feature of `log4j2` libaray.
+And in this tutorial, we'll look into a `Log4j2` functionality like that.

+This feauture is names as `RollingFile Appender` in Log4j2.
 ## RollingFile Configuration

-`RollingFile` configuration of `log4j2` allow you to split the logs based on date & time , size of or both policies.
+Log4j2's `RollingFile` appender setting allows you to separate logs based on date and time, size, or both rules.

-Please checkout [Setup log4j in Spring Boot application]() tutorial to start with initial setup from log4j.
+To begin with the initial setup of log4j, please see the [Two Steps To Add Log4j2 To Spring Boot Application](https://www.zainabed.com/tutorials/spring-boot-log4j2-setup/) tutorial.

-Now editor `log4j2.xml` file to apply RollingFile configuration
+Now, to apply the RollingFile configuration, modify the `log4j2.xml` file.

+##### src/main/resources/log4j2-rolling-file.xml
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <Configuration status="ERROR">